run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiContainerMemoryUsageWarning.md

 ## Diagnosis

-Use <!-- add a command here --> on the relevant pod.
+Use the command `kubectl top` on the relevant pod.

 If this tool is unavailable, you can calculate the memory usage by running `container_memory_usage_bytes{namespace=~"runai|runai-backend"}`.

 ## Mitigation

 Add memory resources to the container.
-If the issue does not resolve, contact Run:ai.
+If the issue is not resolved, contact Run:ai support.